sugarlabs/musicblocks/plugins/README.md

 -------------

 * It facilitates debugging if you have Music Blocks up and running.
-You can use the <code>npm run serve</code> command to launch a local instance of Music Blocks.
+You can use the <code>pnpm run serve</code> command to launch a local instance of Music Blocks.

 * To define the `blocks` in your plugin, you will need to know